binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Command Injection

-Exactly how much will it cost you will depend on how poorly the code is written, and how much has to be refactored.
+Exactly how much will it cost you depends on how poorly the code is written, and how much has to be refactored.

 #### XML Injection

-If you have had a look at how easily some of these defects are exploitable, then you may realise that the costs to remedy are small in comparison to loosing your assets.
+If you have had a look at how easily some of these defects are exploitable, then you should realise that the costs to remedy are small in comparison to losing your assets.

 #### XSLT Injection